nixnaxnuxx/react_ns_franka/README.md

 ## 7. Citation

 If you use this repository in academic work, please cite the associated ReAct-NS paper.
 Full publication metadata can be added here when available.

----

-This repository is organized as a **replication guide**: the original scripts are retained, reference outputs are included, and the README explains the working-directory convention required by the supplied paths.